 The Committees assist the Board by preparing matters falling within the competence of the Board.
 The Board remains responsible for the duties assigned to a Committee.
 The Committees have no autonomous decision-making power, and thus the Board makes the decisions within its competence collectively.
 The Board has confirmed written charters for the Committees that lay down their key duties and operating principles.
 The Committees report regularly on their work to the Board.
 The reports include a summary of the matters addressed and measures taken by the Committee.
-In the constitutive meeting of the Board held after the Annual General Meeting 2015, the Board decided to renew the previous year's three Board Committees: an Audit Committee, a Compensation Committee and a Nomination and Strategy Committee.
+In the constitutive meeting of the Board held after the Annual General Meeting 2016, the Board decided to continue with the following four Board Committees: an Audit Committee, a Compensation Committee, a Nomination and Strategy Committee and an Investment Committee.
+The Board of Directors elected among the board members the members and the Chairmen of the Committees.
 The Company's General Meeting did not establish any committees.
-After the AGM, the Board of Directors resolved to establish a temporary investment committee to enhance the efficient preparation of investment matters and the members of the committee to include Chairman and Vice Chairman of the Board and Chairman of the Audit Committee.
-Considering the emerged M&A opportunities in 2015 there was no reason for the committee to meet during 2015.
 To handle specific tasks, the Board of Directors can also set up a temporary working group consisting of Board members and reporting to the Board of Directors.
-In 2015 the Board did not set up such temporary working groups.
+In 2016 the Board did not set up such temporary working groups.